US Aggression vs. Germany is the Real Driving Force in the Russian-Ukrainian Quagmire

 A Controlled Crisis

-Due to coalition constraints, the German leadership is not in full control of the situation in the country.
+Due to coalition constraints [the report was allegedly penned during the Scholz gov’t], the German leadership is not in full control of the situation in the country.
 Thanks to our precise actions, it has been possible to block the commissioning of the Nord Stream 2 pipeline, despite the opposition of lobbyists from the steel and chemical industries.
 However, the dramatic deterioration of the living standards may encourage leadership to reconsider its policy and return to the idea of European sovereignty and strategic autonomy.

-The only feasible way to guarantee Germany’s rejection of Russian energy supplies is to involved both sides in the military conflict in Ukraine.
+The only feasible way to guarantee Germany’s rejection of Russian energy supplies is to involved both sides in the military conflict in Ukraine [that appears to be the key take-away here].
 Our further actions in this country will inevitably lead to a military response from Russia.
 Russians will obviously not be able to leave unanswered the massive Ukrainian army pressure on the unrecognized Donbas republics.
 That would make possible to declare Russia an aggressor and apply to it the entire package of sanctions prepared beforehand.

-Putin may in turn decide to impose limited counter sanctions — primarily on Russian energy supplies to Europe.
-Thus, the damage to the EU countries will be quite comparable to the one to Russians, and in some countries — primarily in Germany — it will be higher.
+Putin may in turn decide to impose limited counter sanctions—primarily on Russian energy supplies to Europe.
+Thus, the damage to the EU countries will be quite comparable to the one to Russians, and in some countries—primarily in Germany—it will be higher [today we know that the key loser isn’t Russia but Germany and, by extension, the EU].

-Thus, it will be enough to quickly form the media image of Putin’s aggressive war to turn the Greens into ardent and hardline supporters of sanctions, a ‘party of war’.
+Thus, it will be enough to quickly form the media image of Putin’s aggressive war to turn the Greens into ardent and hardline supporters of sanctions, a ‘party of war’ [that notion actually describes most of the notionally left-of-centre™ parties].
 It will enable the sanctions regime to be introduced without any obstacles.
-The lack of professionalism of the current leaders will not allow a setback in the future, even when the negative impact of the chose policy becomes obvious enough.
-The partners in the German governing coalition will simply have to follow their allies — at least until the load of economic problems outweighs the fear of provoking a government crisis.
+The lack of professionalism of the current leaders will not allow a setback in the future, even when the negative impact of the chosen policy becomes obvious enough.
+The partners in the German governing coalition will simply have to follow their allies—at least until the load of economic problems outweighs the fear of provoking a government crisis [we’re almost *there*].

 However, even when the SPD and the FDP are ready to go against the Greens, the possibility for the next government to return relations with Russia to normal soon enough will be noticeable limited.
 Germany’s involvement in large supplies of weapons and military equipment to the Ukrainian army will inevitably generate a strong mistrust in Russia, which will make the negotiations process quite lengthy.